lionelmace/ibmcloud-labs/Lab APIC.md

 1. Do NOT check the box **Publish Application**.
 Only check **Stage or Publish products > Stage only**.
 Click Publish.

-1. Go to the Bluemix [Dashboard] [bmx_dashboard].
+1. Go to the Bluemix [Dashboard] [bmx_dashboard_url].
 You should see a new Cloud Foundry app called apic-app which is the Loopback app we just published.

 1. Open the service instance api-connect.
 Launch API Manager.